top

 2008 the National Art Centre, Tokyo, Japan

-Lily pays particular attention to the details.
-Painted with with fascinating accuracy of macroscopically tiny dots and delicate brush strokes and intricate shades of colour give an illusion of multi dimensional appearance.
+Lily pays particular attention to details, painting with with fascinating accuracy of macroscopically tiny dots and delicate brush strokes and intricate shades of colour, Lily Lion artworks give an illusion of multi dimensional appearance.

-The stories featured include Rainbow (Mpwelarr), Ilyarn and Ilyarnayt, Tharrkarr (sweet honey grevillea, Yerramp (Honey Ant) and also a variety of Alpeyt (flowers).
+Lily depicts Rainbow (Mpwelarr), Ilyarn and Ilyarnayt flower story, Tharrkarr, Yerramp (Honey Ant) and Alpeyt (flowers).

 Ilyarn or Ilyarnayt plant is a common variety of Acacia.
 It is particularly appreciated for the abundance of edible grubs living in its roots (known simply as ilyarnayt and are similar to a witchetty grub) and also its seeds (ntang ilyarnayt).